 Years ago, wearing hijab was a requirement but Prince Mohammed bin Salman Al Saud has made a lot of changes in the way women navigate throughout Saudi Arabia.
 Nevertheless, modesty is still a requirement.
 One should cover their arms, legs, and cleavage when entering a government building.

-In some social circles or families, there is some social pressure to wear the hijab.
-While this doesn’t apply to westerners, do not be surprised if an older Saudi individual makes a comment about your clothing choices if you are not dressing modestly.
-Especially if they think that you are a local.
+In some social circles or families, wearing the hijab is the norm.
+While this doesn’t apply to Westerners, do not be surprised if an older Saudi individual comments on your clothing choices if you are not dressing modestly, especially if they think that you are a local.

 Examples of What You Shouldn’t Wear in Saudi Arabia